mvolkmann/blog/src/ocaml.md

 - an array (ex. `| [||]` or `| [|"summer"; other|]`)
 - the catch-all `_`

+The patterns are check in the order they are specified and the first matching pattern is used, so their order matters.

 The value of a `match` expression is the value of the matched pattern.

 For example: